 Is there an orientation to help my kindergartener get ready for school?

-There will be a Kindergarten Orientation held on Aug.
-19th at 9:30 am, right before the Jump Start event.
-Your child will have an opportunity to see the classrooms and school yard and meet some of the teachers, as well as the Principal and other school personnel.
+There will be a Kindergarten Orientation held the weekend before school begins.
+Your child will have an opportunity to see the classrooms and schoolyard and meet some of the teachers, as well as the Principal and other school personnel.

 How can I get in touch with other kindergarten parents?

 Sometimes, other playdates are organized through the summer.
-This summer (2017) there is a Monday evening playdate every week throughout the summer at Canyon Trail Park from 5:45-8:00 pm, and a Sunday afternoon playdate at Cerrito Vista Park from 1:00-3:00 pm.
+This summer (2018) there is a Monday evening playdate every week throughout the summer at Canyon Trail Park from 5:45-8:00 pm.
 Any and all are welcome!
 For more information about these playdates, visit http://www.facebook.com/groups/Playthissummer/.

 What is the kindergarten class schedule?